aces/Loris-MRI/docs/scripts_md/Notify.md

 ### getTypeID($type)

-Gets the notification typeID for the notification of type `$type`.
+Gets the notification type ID for the notification of type `$type`.

 INPUT: notification type